How Much Does Assisted Living Cost? What Retirees Should Budget For

 Key Takeaways

-Location is the single largest driver of assisted living costs.
-The national median cost of assisted living is approximately $6,313 per month, but state medians range from $4,715 per month in Mississippi to $12,000 per month in Hawaii.
+Location is the single largest driver.
+The national median cost is approximately $6,313 per month, but state medians range from $4,715 in Mississippi to $12,000 in Hawaii.
 Major metropolitan areas, coastal markets, and high-cost-of-living regions consistently run above national medians.
 Seven of the most expensive states for assisted living are in the Northeast, while six of the least expensive are in the Southeast.

-For retirement planning purposes, the relevant number is not the national median.
+For retirement planning, the relevant number is not the national median.
 It is the cost in the specific area where you expect to receive care.
-Research local communities directly, or use cost-of-care tools available through Medicare.gov and private sources that allow you to compare costs by zip code and facility type.
+Research local communities directly, or use cost-of-care tools through Medicare.gov and private sources that allow you to compare costs by zip code and facility type.

-Assisted living communities charge based on how much support a resident requires.
+Assisted living communities charge based on how much support a resident needs.
 Most facilities conduct an initial care assessment at move-in and reassess periodically as needs change.
-Residents who need minimal assistance with daily activities pay less than those who require extensive help with bathing, dressing, mobility, and medication management.
+Residents who need minimal help with daily activities pay less than those who need extensive help with bathing, dressing, mobility, and medication management.

-Memory care for residents with dementia or Alzheimer’s typically costs 20% to 30% more than standard assisted living, with memory care units nationwide averaging approximately $7,000 to $8,500 per month.
-This matters for retirement planning because a significant percentage of assisted living residents eventually transition to memory care as cognitive conditions progress, which means planning for standard assisted living costs alone may underestimate actual exposure.
+Memory care for residents with dementia or Alzheimer’s typically costs 20% to 30% more than standard assisted living, with memory care units nationally averaging $7,000 to $8,500 per month.
+This matters for planning because a meaningful share of assisted living residents eventually transition to memory care as cognitive conditions progress, which means budgeting only for standard assisted living may understate actual exposure.

-Room type affects cost significantly.
-A private one-bedroom apartment in an assisted living community carries a higher base fee than a shared or studio option.
+Yes, significantly.
+A private one-bedroom apartment carries a higher base fee than a shared or studio option.
 Amenity level also matters.
-Communities with resort-style dining, fitness centers, pools, and premium programming charge more than those with basic services.
+Communities with resort-style dining, fitness centers, pools, and premium programming charge more than those offering basic services.

-The base fee covers housing, meals, housekeeping, laundry services, scheduled transportation, basic activities programming, and emergency response systems.
+The base fee covers housing, meals, housekeeping, laundry, scheduled transportation, basic activities, and emergency response systems.
 It does not typically cover personal care services beyond a minimal level.
-Assisted living costs typically range from about $4,000 to nearly $11,000 per month depending on the state, apartment size, and level of care required.
+Assisted living costs typically range from about $4,000 to nearly $11,000 per month depending on the state, apartment size, and level of care.

 When comparing communities, always request an itemized breakdown of what the base fee includes and what triggers additional charges.
-Some communities use all-inclusive pricing, while others use tiered or a la carte structures that can produce significantly different total bills as care needs evolve.
+Some communities use all-inclusive pricing while others use tiered or a la carte structures, which can produce very different total bills as care needs change.

 Care services are charged on top of the base fee in most communities using tiered or a la carte pricing.
-These services include assistance with bathing, dressing, grooming, eating, mobility, continence care, and medication management.
-Each service or level of assistance carries its own daily or monthly charge, and the total care services bill can add hundreds to thousands of dollars per month beyond the base fee.
+These services include help with bathing, dressing, grooming, eating, mobility, continence care, and medication management.
+Each service or level of assistance carries its own daily or monthly charge, and the total can add hundreds to thousands of dollars per month beyond the base fee.

-Medication management, specifically the administration and monitoring of prescription medications by facility staff, is commonly charged separately and can add $200 to $600 or more per month depending on the number and complexity of medications.
+Medication management, the administration and monitoring of prescriptions by facility staff, is commonly charged separately.
+It can add $200 to $600 or more per month depending on the number and complexity of medications.
 For residents with multiple prescriptions or scheduled injections, this is a meaningful line item that deserves explicit budgeting.

 The national median move-in or community fee for assisted living is approximately $3,000.
 This one-time charge, similar to a security deposit, is due at or before move-in and is sometimes partially refundable.
 Some communities charge significantly more, particularly higher-end facilities or those with long waiting lists.